MaartenGVS/maartengvs/README.md

-# Hi there, I'm MaartenGVS! 👋
+# Hi there, I'm Maarten! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in software development, open-source contributions, and continuous learning.
+I'm a passionate developer with a keen interest in software development and continuous learning.

 ## 🔧 Technologies & Tools